Creating ethical standards for algorithm design

 - Month 6: Case study review and retro.

-Measure impact.
-Ask attendees to apply one technique in the next month and report the result.
-That gives tangible improvement, not just theory.
+Ask attendees to apply one technique in the next month and report back.
+That gives you something measurable instead of another tidy-looking workshop that changed nothing.